 “A Meeting on All Hallows’ Eve”

-My sleep is hampered by a yawning sound.
+My sleep disturbed by yet a yawning sound.

 My radio now crackles as she speaks.